adilth/adilth/README.md

 ## Hi I'm Adil <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" alt="hi">

 - I'm Adil Tahiri a Software Engineer as a Full Stack Web Developer
-- based in Marrakech morocco.
+- based in CasaBalnca morocco.
-- I have extensive knowledge in HTML, CSS, JavaScript, Nodejs, MongoDB, Jest, and React.
+- I have extensive knowledge in HTML, CSS, JavaScript, Nodejs, React, PHP, Laravel, Docker, MongoDB, Jest, and MySQL.
 - I aspire to help create a new web application and project and bring it to life and demonstrate my commitment to development.
 - you can see more info here [My website](https://adilth.netlify.app/)
 - Reach out! rajaadil19952012@gmail.com